Riemannian Geometry: Definitions, Pictures, and Results: Tensors and forms

 \subsection{Tensors}

 A \textbf{tensor} of \textbf{type} (AKA valence ) $\left(m,n\right)$ is defined to be an element of the \textbf{tensor space} A \textbf{pure tensor} (AKA simple or decomposable tensor ) of type $\left(m,n\right)$ is one that can be written as the tensor product of $m$ vectors and $n$ 1-forms; thus a general tensor is a sum of pure tensors.
 The integer $\left(m+n\right)$ is called the \textbf{order} (AKA degree , rank) of the tensor, while the tensor \textbf{dimension} is that of $V$.
 Vectors and 1-forms are then tensors of type $\left(1,0\right)$ and $\left(0,1\right)$.
 The \textbf{rank} (sometimes used to refer to the order) of a tensor is the minimum number of pure tensors required to express it as a sum.
 In ``tensor language '' vectors $v\in V$ are called \textbf{contravariant vectors} and 1-forms $\varphi\in V^{*}$ are called \textbf{covariant vector} \textbf{s} (AKA covectors ).
+A tensor of type $\left(k,0\right)$ is then called a \textbf{contravariant tensor} , with \textbf{covariant tensors} being of type $\left(0,k\right)$, and other tensor types being called \textbf{mixed tensors} .
 Scalars can be considered tensors of type $\left(0,0\right)$.

+\begin{framed} $\triangle$ As noted above, the meanings of tensor rank and order are often swapped in the literature.
+Another potential source of confusion is that a mixed tensor is not the opposite of a pure tensor.\end{framed}

+The infinite direct sum of the tensor spaces of every type forms an associative algebra.
+This algebra is also called the ``tensor algebra,” and “tensor” sometimes refers to the general elements of this algebra, in which case tensors as defined above are called \textbf{homogeneous tensors} .
+In this book, we will always use the term “tensor” to mean homogeneous tensor, while for “tensor algebra” the inclusion of powers of the dual space will depend upon context.